Augmenting astrophysical scaling relations with machine learning: application to reducing the Sunyaev-Zeldovich flux-mass scatter

 A combination of observable properties (sometimes measured in different surveys) could sometimes provide a lower scatter mass proxy.
-For example, X-ray studies show that the product of gas mass, $M_\mathrm{gas}$ and gas temperature, $T_X$, provides a lower scatter proxy than X-ray Luminosity, gas mass or temperature: $Y_X\equiv M_\mathrm{gas} T_{X}$ (see \cite{KraVik06}).
+For example, X-ray studies show that the product of gas mass, $M_\mathrm{gas}$ and gas temperature, $T_X$, provides a lower scatter proxy than X-ray luminosity, gas mass or temperature: $Y_X\equiv M_\mathrm{gas} T_{X}$ \cite{KraVik06} \footnote{There have also been similar studies on augmenting the $Y-M$ relation \cite{Ver02,Afs08,Sha08,Yan10}; we will discuss them later in section~\ref{sec:Discussion}\ref{sec:63}.}.
 Recently, it has become possible to measure numerous properties of clusters: cluster electron pressure with SZ surveys, gas density and temperature profiles with X-ray surveys, density profiles with weak lensing surveys, spectra and color of galaxies in optical surveys, and diffuse synchrotron flux in radio surveys.
-In order to construct an optimal mass proxy from these, one encounters the curse of dimensionality: $(i)$ which particular properties in this large set to combine together? $(ii)$ what functional form should be used to fit the combination?
+In order to construct an optimal mass proxy from these, one encounters the following challenges: $(i)$ which particular properties in this large set to combine together? $(ii)$ what functional form should be used to fit the combination?

 ML methods can be useful for such problems.
-It is worth mentioning that there have been many recent ML motivated approaches to estimate cluster masses: \citep{Gre19,CohBat20,Nta15,Nta19,Ho19,Ram20,CraSan20,Ram21,Gup20a,Gup20b,SuZha20,Yan20,Pab21}.
+It is worth mentioning that there have been many recent ML motivated approaches to estimate cluster masses: \citep{Gre19,CohBat20,Nta15,Nta19,Ho19,Ram20,CraSan20,Ram21,Gup20a,Gup20b,SuZha20,Yan20,Pab21,Nta22,Arm19,Fer22,deA22}.
 Our goal in this paper is to model $M_\textup{cluster}$ by approximating the following function \be M_\textup{cluster} = f(Y^{3/5}_\mathrm{SZ}, \{i_\textup{obs}\})\, , \ee with ML tools like random forests and symbolic regressors. $\{i_\textup{obs}\}$ is the set of various observable properties from multi-wavelength cluster surveys (e.g., gas mass, gas profile, richness, galaxy colors).
 As clusters are non-linear objects, there are no obvious first principles predictions for which properties in $\{i_\textup{obs}\}$ should contribute.
 Furthermore, the high dimensionality of $\{i_\textup{obs}\}$ makes this a complex and challenging problem for traditional methods.

 The paper is organized as follows.
 In Section~\ref{sec:ClusterData}, we briefly describe the cluster data that we use from various hydrodynamical simulations.
 In Section~\ref{sec:MassProxy}, we present an overview of mass proxies.
 We then discuss an overview of our ML techniques in Section~\ref{sec:ML} and show the results for cluster mass prediction in Section~\ref{sec:results}.
 We describe our reasoning behind using cluster concentration in Section~\ref{sec:Discussion}, and we conclude in Section~\ref{sec:Conclusions}.